Nordfjordeid: Eid river

-There are traces of human activity along the river dating back to the Viking Age. presumed to have been used for transport of timber, access to drinking water and for cleaning.
-During the military age of Nordfjordeid the river was used by woman to clean the clothes of soldiers in the area known as Jektehola.
+There are traces of human activity along the river dating back to the Viking Age.
+It is believed to have been used for timber transport and access to water, for drinking and cleaning.
+During the military age of Nordfjordeid, the river was used by woman to clean the clothes of soldiers in the area known as Jektehola.
 The river was central in the development of the docks.

 Festivals

 Malakoff Rockfestival is an annual music festival, with a primary focus on rock music.
 It is held in Nordfjordeid.
-The festival has developed a lot over the years, since its debut in 2003.
-The audience can experience both national and international artists in the lineup.
+The festival has developed considerably since its debut in 2003.
+Both national and international artists appear in featured lineups.
 The festival is hosted on the old military training grounds, using the old amfi theatre for its secondary stage, while the main stage used for headliners is located to the south of the grounds.

-The festival attracts over 30 000 attendees, and lasts for 3 days.
+The festival attracts over 30,000 attendees, and lasts for three days.

 Artists such as Ylvis, Oselie, The School, Bertine Zetlitz, Marit Larsen, Lukestar, Jim Stärk, Animal Alpha, Åge Aleksandersen, Eye Emma Jedi, Svelekameratane, and Turbonegro have performed.

 Theatre and culture

 The Opera House

 In 2009 Nordfjordeid became the location of Operahuset Nordfjord, the second opera house in Norway.
-The building was opened on the 1st of March 2019, by the then minister of Culture from the labour party, Trond Giske.
+The building was opened on 1 March 2019, by the then minister of Culture from the Labour Party, Trond Giske.